 Covid-19 heavily influenced what people ate over the year.
 Restaurant sales are way down and grocery store sales are way up.
 Of course, food trends are also changing rapidly.
 People want fresh food.
 They are budget-minded, and now open to online shopping and delivery.
 Plus frozen food manufacturers report great increases in sales so that people can cook meals easily.
 With online shopping and zoom, it is easier than ever to teach grocery shopping without leaving your house.

 Consumers want flavor and convenience first and foremost but they do care about health even if their desires do not always match with science (gluten-free and keto/carb-free being 2 examples).
 We have seen the explosion of food delivery services for restaurant meals with GrubHub, DoorDash, Caviar, Postmates, and Uber Eats to mention a few.
 And Instacart and Amazon are offering robust grocery delivery services.
-Restaurant sales are up from the great recession days and will total $363 billion dollars according to the National Restaurant Association.
-Frozen food sales are increasing according to the Food Marketing Institute.
-We believe that convenience will always drive consumer desires and purchases.

 The issues with food sustainability include many topics and challenges that will continue to be seen and felt everywhere food is sold:

 - the production of plant-based foods such as protein items, kinds of milk, grains, desserts, and many more innovations.
 This is founded on the idea that making food for humans instead of animals to feed humans is more efficient and produces less waste.
 We have seen companies like Kind Bar and Impossible Burger explode with sales and success.

 - the use of byproducts such as coffee flour, shrimp shells (chitlin), eggshells, or banana peels

 - using versus wasting with IDP produce as well as the utilization of the whole animal - check out the IDP program by Compass